Why Diversity is Valuable

 In order to achieve the most benefit from diversity on campus, seek out schools that are not only promoting diversity by actively recruiting students and hiring faculty from minority groups, but are also promoting an environment where there is meaningful interaction between different groups.

 Educate Yourself on Diversity at Auburn University at Montgomery, Including how Similar This School is to Others in the Nation.

 We calculated an overall diversity grade for each school by looking at racial, ethnic, age, gender and geographic diversity.

 Auburn University at Montgomery is thought to be about average in overall diversity, and is ranked #1,359 nationwide.

 Campus is Higher Than Average in Ethnic Diversity

-Ethnically-diverse schools offer students the chance to study and collaborate with undergraduates from racial and ethnic groups that are different from their own.
+Ethnically-diverse schools offer students the chance to study and learn from undergraduates from racial and ethnic groups that are different from their own.

 A ranking of #1,195 for ethnic diversity means Auburn University at Montgomery is above average nationally.

 Explore Ethnic Diversity at Auburn University at Montgomery

 If available, the chart below will display ethnic diversity among the undergraduate students at Auburn University at Montgomery.